 Find Out More About Alternative to Meds Center

-Please contact the center where one of our friendly and knowledgable staff is happy to help answer any specific or general questions about our Geodon tapering program, as well as assist with insurance queries and any other matters of interest to you or your loved one.
+Please contact the center where one of our friendly and knowledgeable staff is happy to help answer any specific or general questions about our Geodon tapering program, as well as assist with insurance queries and any other matters of interest to you or your loved one.

 This content has been reviewed and approved by a licensed physician.